About

 Saman won the 42 All Japan Budo Karate Championship & World Championship Mumonkai MMA in 2012 under the weight category of 70kg which was held in Japan.
 He was appointed as International Kyonewaza Federation (Submission Techniques) group leader and Sri Lanka chief instructor in 2014.

-Ashihara Karate is a modern full contact street karate developed from Kyokushin karate by Hideyuki Ashihara with influences from various martial arts including Muay Thai, Pankration, and Jujutsu with an emphasis on Sabaki, using footwork and techniques to turn an opponent’s power and momentum against them and to reposition oneself to the opponent’s “blind” spot.
+Sensin Bodo Karate is a modern full contact street karate developed from Kyokushin karate by Saman K with influences from various martial arts including Muay Thai, Pankration, and Jujutsu with an emphasis on Sabaki, using footwork and techniques to turn an opponent’s power and momentum against them and to reposition oneself to the opponent’s “blind” spot.
 The style is focused on practical application in a real fight including multiple attackers.

 To be eligible for Grading, applicants must fulfill the relevant pre-requsites that among others, include a minimum practice period, membership validity, and technical competency in the syllabus.